Step out of Your Comfort Zone Now

 It can be hard to tell the difference unless you try.

-Of course, any time that you go outside of your comfort zone it should be a calculated risk.
-Going outside of your comfort zone doesn’t mean waging everything on whatever opportunity comes up.
+Any time that you go outside of your comfort zone it should be a calculated risk.
+Going outside doesn’t mean waging everything on whatever opportunity comes up.

 Of course, it’s easier to see things as failures if a great deal was lost.
 That brings us back to the idea of calculated risks, and of not putting everything on the line.
 Perspective is also important.
 We often see ventures as either failures or successes.